On the existence of extensions for manifold-valued Sobolev maps on perforated domains: Construction of an extension when N is [p-1] -connected

-\begin{remark} Note that we do not claim that the operator is linear.
+\begin{remark} According to Remark~\ref{rmk:no_oper}, instead of an operator, we are describing a process or a correspondence that, for each input function $f \in W^{1,p}(\Om_\veps;N)$, produces $\tilde{f}_{\veps} \in W^{1,p}(\Om;N)$ that belongs to the set of functions that are extensions of $f$.
+We do not claim that this correspondence is linear.
 In fact, the target manifold condition itself is already non-linear in nature.
-Nevertheless, a result on the continuity of our extension operator is contained in Corollary~\ref{cor:continuity}. \end{remark}
+Nevertheless, a result on the continuity of this correspondence is contained in Corollary~\ref{cor:continuity}.
+Note that even if the construction of an extension for a single function is not unique, the sequence of extensions behaves well in the weak topology. \end{remark}

 We now come to the case of manifold-valued Sobolev maps defined on the perforated domain defined as in \eqref{eq:stiff_gen}.
 As hinted at in Section~\ref{sec:prelim}, in comparison to Theorem~\ref{thm:target_ext}, the main difficulty in this scenario comes from the fact that intersections between the holes and the boundary \(\p \Om\) might create irregularities.
 The approach employed in \cite{AcPiMaPe92} -- the use of partitions of unity -- is not viable in our setting, since it would result in the violation of the manifold constraint.
 Therefore, in contrast to \cite{AcPiMaPe92}, we will construct extensions that are defined only on relatively compact subsets \(\Om(\lambda)=\{x\in \Om:\ \dist(x,\p \Om)>\lambda\}\) of \(\Om\), for \(\lambda>0\).
 Then, building on Theorem~\ref{thm:reflect_ext}, we are able to derive estimates on the retracted set \(\Om(\lambda)\) as soon as \(\Om(\lambda) \subset \Om(\veps\mu)\).
 Note that this approach will also enforce a smallness condition on \(\veps\), which is however different in spirit from that of Theorem~\ref{thm:target_ext}, and it is needed also in the case $0 \in N$, cf.\ Remark~\ref{remark:const}.